SebaDro/ST-DeepHydro/README.md

 | _test.endDate_         | `string` | End of the testing period (ISO 8601 date string in the format yyyy-MM-dd)                                                             |

 ##### Model Parameters
+The `model` configuration section contains several parameters that define the model architecture and control the training process.

 | Config Parameter | Type      | Description                                                                                                                                                                                                                                                                                                                                                                                     |
 |------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|